-Sweetened condensed milk is the key to making Vietnamese-Style Iced Coffee.
-It is rich, sweet and a cooling refresher on hot summer days.
+Sweetened condensed milk is the key to making Vietnamese Iced Coffee.
+It is rich, sweet and a cooling refresher for coffee lovers to get their caffeine fix on hot summer days.

 After I figured out how to make dairy-free sweetened condensed milk without refined sugar, I couldn't wait to try it in Vietnamese-style Iced Coffee.